-- Heavy folks that like softer beds can cause quick sagging on even the best beds
+- Heavy folks that like softer beds can experience quick sagging on even the best beds

-Latex foam is very similar to memory foam, but where memory foam is made synthetically, latex is made exclusively from the processed sap of the rubber tree, which makes it completely natural.
+Latex is very similar to foam, but where memory foam is made synthetically, latex is made exclusively from the processed sap of the rubber tree, which makes it completely natural.
 Be aware, that we are talking about 100% latex.
 Some ultra-affordable brands may cut their latex with poly-foam as a way to cut costs.
-100% latex is quite popular for those with non-latex allergies because it is non-toxic, hypoallergenic, and eco-friendly.
+100% latex is quite popular for those with allergies because it is non-toxic, hypoallergenic, and eco-friendly.
 Where memory foam is soft and less responsive, latex offers a naturally firmer and bouncy feel.
 Some folks love this and others prefer more contouring, which is found in synthetic foam mattresses.

 - Spine alignment is excellent

 - Depending on the firmness, latex can fit most sleeping styles

 - Good for allergies & chemically sensitive folks